nwjnilsson/nanocut-firmware/README.md

 selecting the stepper for your Z axis.~~
 - Acceleration support has been added but not extensively tested.
 Make sure to set reasonable values...
 To fit the code on the Nano I removed code related to coolant control from grbl.
 I don't see it being used for plasma cutters anyway.
+When a Z axis limit is reached, the pulses will stop abruptly, as I didn't have time or energy to continue refining the implementation.
+But for simple torch height control, this should be more than good enough.

 ## Getting GRBL to run on the Arduino Nano